Robust Robustness: Online appendix: Additional results

-In the setting of \cite{Carroll2015}, we prove that the payoff guarantee from each nonzero linear contract is robust.
-To make this robustness property stronger, we consider a larger state space that allows for additional output perturbations.
-Recall that $\YY \subset \R_+$ is a compact set of output levels, with $\min \YY = 0$.
+In the robust contracting setting of \cite{Carroll2015}, there exists a maxmin-optimal contract that is linear.
+We show that the principal's payoff guarantee from any \emph{nonzero} maxmin-optimal linear contract is robust.

+To make our robustness result stronger, we consider a larger state space, which allows for additional output and cost perturbations.
+Recall that the output set $\YY$ in \cite{Carroll2015} is a compact subset of $\R_+$ satisfying $\min \YY = 0$.
 Let $\YY'$ be a compact subset of $\R$ satisfying $\YY' \supseteq \YY$.
 In particular, $\YY'$ can contain negative output levels.
-Here, a \emph{technology} is a nonempty compact subset of $\D( \YY') \times \R$.
+A \emph{technology} is a nonempty compact subset of $\D( \YY') \times \R$.
 Define the state space $\Th$ to be the collection of all technologies.

 We now define a metric on $\Th$.
 First, endow $\YY'$ with the usual absolute value metric, and let $d_W$ denote the associated Wasserstein metric on $\D( \YY')$.
 Next, define the metric $d$ on $\D(\YY') \times \R$ by